The Mayor of Rione Sanità: Plot

 unorthodox methods.
 When he's asked to help a young man determined to kill his father, however, Barracano will have to make a choice regarding his self-imposed moral code.

 Cast

 Release

-The film will have its world premiere on 30 August 2019 at the Venice International Film Festival.
-It will have a limited release in Italy from 30 September to 2 October 2019 by Nexo Digital.
+The film had its world premiere on 30 August 2019 at the Venice International Film Festival.
+It had a limited release in Italy from 30 September to 2 October 2019 by Nexo Digital.

 Reception

 The film received an eight-minute standing ovation during its premiere in Venice.